scottpdawson/scottpdawson/posts/develop/integrating-bounce-js-with-angular-js.md

   - angular
 ---

-I have been posting links to things I find useful on Twitter, and one lately was [bounce.js](https://github.com/tictail/bounce.js).
-A [follower challenged me](https://twitter.com/runxc1/status/664571808578867200) to think about whether it could be integrated with [angular.js](https://angularjs.org/).
+I have been posting links to things I find useful, and one lately was [bounce.js](https://github.com/tictail/bounce.js).
+A follower challenged me to think about whether it could be integrated with [angular.js](https://angularjs.org/).
 I use Angular at my day job, but had not integrated an animation library with it.
 Of course, "integration" is a term open to interpretation.

 So, my goal was to integrate bounce.js with Angular.js, in particular, with ng-show directives.
 When I want to show or hide an element in Angular, I use a Boolean scope variable or an expression in conjunction with ng-show or ng-hide.
 Rather than set this scope variable directly with ng-click (for instance, on the buttons in my example), I can instead call a function that applies the animation in _conjunction_ with this scope parameter change.